Lifespan: 12/25 of Tenshō 12 (1585) to 3/25 of Manji 2 (1659)

 Shigenaga’s formal wife resided in Edo as a hostage but, in the seventh month of 1626, she died in the residence in Edo.
 When forces engaged in pillaging during the Siege of Ōsaka, it was revealed that Oume, who was serving as a lady attendant, was the third daughter of Sanada Nobushige and became a consort, but then became a second wife of Shigenaga.

-In the fourth month of 1636, while his lord, Date Masamune, was headed toward Edo for a period of required service to the bakufu, he stayed one night at Shiroishi Castle during which Shigenaga and his adopted son and designated heir, Kagenaga, had an audience with him.
-This was a final farewell for Masamune, but, at this time, Masamune told Shigenaga that he wants him to aim for the longevity of the country and to manage well, delegating future affairs to Shigenaga.
+In the fourth month of 1636, while his lord, Date Masamune, headed toward Edo for a period of required service to the bakufu, he stayed one night at Shiroishi Castle during which Shigenaga and his adopted son and designated heir, Kagenaga, had an audience with him.
+This was a final farewell for Masamune, but, at this time, Masamune told Shigenaga that he wanted him to aim for the longevity of the country and to manage well, delegating future affairs to Shigenaga.

 On 12/28 of Keian 4 (1651), Date Tadamune, the head of the Date clan, awarded Shigenaga the seat of the first family with respect to their status in the Sendai domain.